 I am a physician-scientist with expertise in biomedical engineering, multiomics, and artificial intelligence.
-Currently, I am a cardiology fellow at Johns Hopkins Hospital.
+I am currently a cardiology fellow at Johns Hopkins Hospital.
 I obtained my PhD in biomedical engineering from Johns Hopkins University, MD from Harvard Medical School, and internal medicine residency from NYU Langone Health & Bellevue Hospital.
-My interests are in improving cardiometabolic health and obesity through through scientific discoveries, clinical care, and community outreach.
+My interests are in improving cardiometabolic health through scientific discovery, clinical care, and community outreach.
+I am now studying the genetic determinants, environmental impacts, and cardiovascular implications of clinical obesity.

 Experience

-- Postdoctoral Research Fellow with Dr. Alexis Battle at Johns Hopkins University (2025-Present)
+- Postdoctoral Research Fellow with Dr. Alexis Battle and Michael Blaha at Johns Hopkins University (2025-Present)

 - Cardiology Fellow at Johns Hopkins Hospital (2024-Present)